wejdeneHaouari/mini-project-hyperledger/README.md

 ```

 This window will now show output from the Docker containers for the remainder of the
-tutorial, so go ahead and open anothis command window.
+tutorial, so go ahead and open anOther command window.
 The next thing we will do is
 examine the smart contract that pfizer will use to issue to the vaccine.

 ## Examine the vaccine smart contract